Jonatt01/NYCU-EOS-2023-Spring/README.md

 ```

 ## Lab3-2
-- Just replace the leds in Lab3 by 7th-segment, so we hace to use more GPIO pins than Lab3. (only driver need to be modified)
+- Just replace the leds in Lab3 by 7th-segment, so we have to use more GPIO pins than Lab3. (only driver need to be modified)
 - Have to know how to use the common cathode 7-segment.

 ## Lab4